randomizedcoder/grpcFaultInjection/README.md

 ### ExampleC

+This is an example which will always return one of the error codes listed (10, 12, or 14)

 | Variable           | Value    | Description                                                                       |
 |--------------------|----------|-----------------------------------------------------------------------------------|
 | clientfaultpercent | 100      | The client always inserts the headers                                             |
 | faultpercent       | 100      | The client header instructs the server to always inject the fault                 |
 | failcodes          | 10,12,14 | The server will randomly return one of the codes 10, 12, or 14                    |
 | Command            |          | ./client --loops 5 -clientfaultpercent 100 -faultpercent 100 -faultcodes 10,12,14 |

 ```
 [das@t:~/Downloads/grpcFaultInjection/cmd/client]$ ./client --loops 5 -clientfaultpercent 100 -faultpercent 100 --faultcodes 10,12,14